mcalla314/tkintertoy/docs/ttgallery.rst

     the replacement for the ``print`` function in command-line scripts.
 Text is a tk only widget.
 Read the Tkinter documentation for more information.
 43. Add a **ttText** widget 60 characters wide by 10 characters high to ``gui``.
-    This show in general how to add a *Tkintertoy* widget to a window.
-The first argument is a unique tag for the widget, 'ttext'.
-You will use this tag to work with the widget.
-In this application all tags start with 'tt' but tags can be any string.
+    The first argument is tag the widget, 'ttext'.
 The second argument is the text for the widget frame.
-Most *Tkintertoy* widgets have frames in which you can change the appearance.
+Most *Tkintertoy* widgets have frames (menus and notebooks do not have frames) in which you can change the appearance. frames are a great place for user prompts.
 The other arguments are optional keyword arguments which define the widget.
 Note, in most cases, we do not need to save the widget in a variable, the tag does this for us.
 44. Plot it at column 0, row 1.
 The notebook will be at 0, 0.
 This shows how to place a **ttWidget** in a window.
 The first argument is the widget tag, the second argument in the column or x position, and the third argument is the